fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/payment_processing.md

   received an invoice to pay a specified pubkey script for a specified number of satoshis for goods specified in the memo field.

-* The Bitcoin block chain can prove that the pubkey script specified by Bob was paid the specified number of satoshis.
+* The Fabcoin block chain can prove that the pubkey script specified by Bob was paid the specified number of satoshis.

 If a refund needs to be issued, Bob's server can safely pay the